-It had been so before 2009 when ECMAScript 5 (ES5) appeared.
+This was the case until 2009 when ECMAScript 5 (ES5) appeared.
 It added new features to the language and modified some of the existing ones.
 To keep the old code working, most modifications are off by default.
-One needs to enable them explicitly with a special directive
+You need to explicitly enable them with a special directive:

 The directive looks like a string:

 'use strict'.
 When it is located at the top of a script, the whole script works the “modern” way.

 "use strict"; // this code works the modern way ...

 We will learn functions (a way to group commands) soon.

 Looking ahead, let’s just note that

 "use strict" can be put at the start of most kinds of functions instead of the whole script.
 Doing that enables strict mode in that function only.
 But usually, people use it for the whole script.

 Please make sure that

 "use strict" is at the top of your scripts, otherwise strict mode may not be enabled.